-L' Institution restaurant and café, is located at the corner of 24, Rue de la République and Rue Grenette.
+L' Institution restaurant and café, is located at the corner of Rue de la République and Rue Grenette.
 It has a cozy baroque setting with velvet bench seats and carpeted floors.
 It is the first establishment in Lyon by Jacques Garcia, the French architect, interior designer and garden designer, best known for his contemporary interiors of Paris hotels and restaurants.

-From here, you either continue further south till you reach Place Bellecour, or before that take a short detour by turning right on Rue Childebert to visit Place des Jacobins at the very heart of the commercial Presqu’île.
+From here, you either continue further south till you reach Place Bellecour or, before that, take a short detour by turning right on Rue Childebert to visit Place des Jacobins at the very heart of the commercial Presqu’île.

-Place des Jacobins was created in 1556 and a fountain in the center was added in 1856.
-The current name of the square comes from the Jacobins, also named religious Preachers of the Order of St. Dominic, who occupied the building on the southern side of the square from 1296.
-These Dominicans were called Jacobins when Philippe Auguste gave them a building in Paris and the brothers went on pilgrimage to Santiago de Compostela (Jacobus in Latin).
+Place des Jacobins was created in 1556, and a fountain in the center was added in 1856.
+The current name of the square comes from the Jacobins, also named "religious Preachers of the Order of St. Dominic," who occupied the building on the southern side of the square from 1296.
+These Dominicans were called Jacobins when Philippe Auguste gave them a building in Paris, and the brothers went on pilgrimage to Santiago de Compostela (Jacobus in Latin).